More Bang for the Buck: Improving the Inference of Large Language Models at a Fixed Budget using Reset and Discard (ReD)

 Thus, plotting the ratio $\langle R_n\rangle/\langle R_{n+1}-R_n\rangle$ versus $n$ yields a straight line whose slope is $1/\alpha$.
 After a few rounds, it is possible to extract the scaling exponent $\alpha$ from a linear fit.

-\section{Experiments on Large Language Models}
+\section{Experiments on large language models}

-To demonstrate the efficiency of ReD on LLMs, we ran experiments on the HumanEval dataset~\cite{chen2021evaluatinglargelanguagemodels}.
+To demonstrate the efficiency of ReD on LLMs, we ran experiments on the HumanEval dataset~\cite{chen2021evaluatinglargelanguagemodels} {and provide additional validation on GSM8K~\cite{cobbe2021trainingverifierssolvemath} and MMLU-Pro~\cite{wang2024mmlu} in \cref{app:benchmarks}}.
 We used two query protocols: The first is the solve-to-completion method, in which we ask a question repeatedly until it is answered correctly before moving to the next question.
 The second is the ReD approach, resetting every attempt, which amounts to asking questions in rounds: we ask all the questions once and discard the ones that were answered correctly from the next round.

 In practice, we performed these experiments by evaluating pass@$k$ up to $k=100$ once for each model and saving, for each question and every attempt, whether it was answered correctly in a results matrix of dimension questions$\times$attempts.
 We also recorded how many input and output tokens were used.
 To generate many random realizations of the solve-to-completion evaluation procedure, we shuffle rows and columns of the results matrix and analyze them as if we used the solve-to-completion protocol.
 From the same shuffled data, we also generate all the realizations for the ReD protocol, by analyzing the results matrix in rounds, going column-by-column, and discarding rows that were answered in previous rounds.